tud-amr/mobile-manipulator-compliance/README.md

 We leverage the direct correlation between the actuator current and the resulting joint torque, overcoming the typical reliance of impedance control on torque sensors.
 Additionally, this paper presents two operational modes for interacting with the mobile manipulator: one for guiding the robot around the workspace through interacting with the arm and another for executing a tracking task, both maintaining compliance to external forces.

 ## Installation
-We use a docker container to allow to quickly and reliably run the code.
+We use a docker container allowing to quickly and reliably run the code.
 Detailed installation instructions can be found [here](/docs/installation.md).

 ## Simulation
 ![alt text](assets/images/simulation_window.png "simulation window")